tanya-sonker/angular-app/README.md

 npm --version
 ```

-- to upgrade, run in terminal:
+- to upgrade (on mac), run in terminal:

 ```
 sudo npm cache clean -f